jcorporation/myMPD/docs/debug.md

 ### TCP connection

-MPD should listen on `/run/mpd/socket`.
-Point myMPD to `/run/mpd/socket-debug`.
+MPD should listen on a tpc port.

 ```
-tcpdump -nni any -vvv -x any host <mpd host>
+tcpdump -nni any -vvv -x host <mpd host> and port <mpd port>
 ```

 ## myMPD debug build